realpython/realpython-blog/2016/2016-08-30-flask-by-example-custom-angular-directive-with-D3.md

 }]);
 ```

-This creates a Directive that is restricted to an HTML element. `replace: true` simply replaces the HTML Directive with the HTML in the `template`.
+`restrict: 'E'` creates a Directive that is restricted to an HTML element. `replace: true` simply replaces the HTML Directive with the HTML in the `template`.
 The `link` function gives us access to variables in the scope defined in the controller.

 Next, add a `watch` function to "watch" for any changes to the variables and respond appropriately.
 Add this to the `link` function like so: